 It is no wonder then, that people with low self-esteem are often very unhappy and stressed out.

 - Underachievement relative to peers.

-In a connected world of high expectations, materialism and image, it is becoming ever more common to compare ourselves to others and feel we are lacking.
+In a connected world of high expectations, materialism, and image, it is becoming ever more common to compare ourselves to others and believe we are lacking.
 When you consider the consequences, it is possibly one of the biggest threats facing our world today.

-- The need to meet other people’s expectations in order to be loved and accepted.
+- The need to meet other people’s expectations to be loved and accepted.

-- I deserve to be shamed and punished if I don’t achieve my goals and expectations.
+- Believing that they deserve to be shamed and punished if they don’t achieve goals and expectations.

-- I must be in control of my world and those around me
+- A belief to always be in control of the world and those around them

 - Poor body image: ugly/overweight/too thin